ttsiodras/MiniForth/README.md

 What could you possibly do on a rainy Saturday afternoon?

-Why, make a Forth interpreter/compiler from scratch, of course :-) With the intent to put it up on a 1.5$ microcontroller!
+Why, make a Forth interpreter/compiler from scratch, of course :-) With the intent to put it up on a 1.5$ microcontroller (Blue Pill) or even an Arduino, with its extremely tiny 2K RAM!

-I haven't done anything remotely close to this in decades...
+*I haven't done anything remotely close to this in decades...
-Loved it.
+Loved it.*

 Current status, after 4h of hacking: basic arithmetic, "functions" (Forth words), literals, constants, and